Jacqueline Pagnol: Career

 She began her career in the early 1940s, playing supporting roles in several films.
 In 1944, she and Marcel Pagnol met again.
 They eventually began a relationship.
 Marcel Pagnol later called her his own "touch of poetry and tenderness".
 According to their grandson Nicolas Pagnol, Jacqueline helped Marcel rediscover his taste for creation after the trials of the Nazi occupation, and her presence later helped him write his highly successful books My Father's Glory and My Mother's Castle.
 She was called Marcel Pagnol's "muse".

 In 1945, Pagnol cast Bouvier in the title role of Naïs, his first post-war film.
 Following their marriage the same year, she was credited under her married name Jacqueline Pagnol.
 Her husband later cast her in The Pretty Miller Girl (1949) and the highly successful Topaze (1951).

 In 1952, her husband cast her in the title role of Manon of the Spring, which he had written especially for her to star in.
-She later said that the character was partially based on aspects of her own childhood.
+She said that the character was partially based on aspects of her own childhood.

 Jacqueline Pagnol made several films with other directors, but later said that she had found it boring to work without her husband.
 After he retired from filmmaking, she put an end to her acting career.
 She was supported in that choice by her husband, who wished to spend more time with her.

 Following Marcel Pagnol's death in 1974, she endeavored to keep his legacy alive, notably creating the Marcel Pagnol literary prize.
 Owning the rights to her husband's work, she had the responsibility to approve all adaptations.
 In 1981, she received an honorary César Award.

 In the early 1980s, following several years of negotiations, she greenlit Claude Berri's film adaptation project of The Water of the Hills that resulted in the box-office hits Jean de Florette and Manon of the Spring (1986).